onkarjanwa/twitter-login-with-tailwindcss/README.md

 # twitter-login-with-tailwindcss
-Twittere login with tailwind css: No custom css
+Twitter login page with tailwind css: No custom css